 Opening a student's blog

-Teachers can also easily open a student's blog directly from the dashboard by clicking on the Open icon, which is located in the top left corner of each student panel.
+Teachers can open a student's blog directly from the Posts tab by clicking on the Open icon, which is located in the menu at the top right corner of each student tile.